Gertrude Caton Thompson: Work in Malta

+In 1921, Margaret Murray was invited to excavate at Borg en Nadur, a megalithic temple near St George's Bay in Malta, by Themistocles Zammit.
+This work formed part of her wider research in southern Malta, and Gertrude Caton-Thompson was part of the all-female team that accompanied her.

-In 1921, along with Margaret Murray, Gertrude Caton Thompson helped in the excavation of the megalithic temple of Borg en Nadur near St. George's Bay in Malta.
-Her responsibilities included investigating the caves near the temple searching for neanderthal skulls as evidence for a land bridge between Malta and the continent of Africa.
+Gertrude's responsibilities included investigating a prehistoric cave near the temple at Għar Dalam, searching for neanderthal skulls as evidence for a land bridge between Malta and the continent of Africa.
 Though she did not find evidence to support this theory, the excavation yielded other notable artifacts, such as Bronze Age pottery that closely paralleled Sicilian styles of the same period.